Rate of Repeating Tidal Disruption Events with 5--19 years interval

-{Department of Physics, Anhui Normal University, Wuhu, Anhui 241002, China. \\ \and South-Western Institute for Astronomy Research, Yunnan University, Kunming, 650500 Yunnan, China \and CAS Key Laboratory for Researches in Galaxies and Cosmology, Department of Astronomy, University of Science and Technology of China, Hefei, Anhui 230026, China \and School of Astronomy and Space Sciences, University of Science and Technology of China, Hefei, Anhui 230026, China }
+\authorrunning{Y.-J. Yao et al.} {Department of Physics, Anhui Normal University, Wuhu, Anhui 241002, China. \\ \and South-Western Institute for Astronomy Research, Yunnan University, Kunming, 650500 Yunnan, China \and CAS Key Laboratory for Researches in Galaxies and Cosmology, Department of Astronomy, University of Science and Technology of China, Hefei, Anhui 230026, China \and School of Astronomy and Space Sciences, University of Science and Technology of China, Hefei, Anhui 230026, China }